pemellquist/idmlight/API.md

 *HTTP standard request headers*

 **Accept** - Internet media types that are acceptable in the response.
-The openidm API supports the media type 'application/json'.
+The IDMLight API supports the media type 'application/json'.

 **Content-Length** - The length of the request body in octets (8-bit bytes).